mosadd1X/novelforge-ai/docs/components/series-generation.md

 3. **Review Between Books**: Check each book before generating the next one
 4. **Maintain Character Focus**: Decide on main characters that will appear throughout
 5. **Define Clear Themes**: Establish core themes that will develop across books
+6. **Use Zip Feature for Sharing**: Create zip archives to easily share complete series

 ## Troubleshooting